onebyte2016/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #tr -d 'cC' : 20.
 Without C, you would live in hiag
 #rev : Write a script that reverse its input.
 #cut -d ':' -f1,6 /etc/passwd | sort :Write a script that displays all users and their home directories, sorted by users.
+#find . -empty -printf '%f\n' : Write a command that finds all empty files and directories in the current directory and all sub-directories.